AztecProtocol/aztec-packages/noir/noir-repo/docs/docs/getting_started/hello_noir/project_breakdown.md

 ---
 title: Project Breakdown
 description:
-  Learn about the anatomy of a Nargo project, including the purpose of the Prover and Verifier TOML files, and how to prove and verify your program.
+  Learn about the anatomy of a Nargo project, including the purpose of the Prover TOML file, and how to prove and verify your program.
 keywords:
-  [Nargo, Nargo project, Prover.toml, Verifier.toml, proof verification, private asset transfer]
+  [Nargo, Nargo project, Prover.toml, proof verification, private asset transfer]
 sidebar_position: 2
 ---